kubevela/kubevela.github.io/versioned_docs/version-v1.5/tutorials/webservice.md

 ---
-title: Deploy Container Image
+title: Deploy the container image
-description: deploy the business application by kubevela
+description: Deploy the business application by kubevela
 ---

-In this section, we will introduce how to deploy a container based application with KubeVela.
+In this section, we will introduce how to deploy a container-based application with KubeVela.
 The guide will run the whole process with UI console as it's quite the same with the [quick start](../quick-start) if you're using CLI.

 ## Before starting